Allowing for Silence in the Asynchronous Online Classroom

 We embraced invitational rhetoric as a style of writing, but we also expanded it to inform our entire pedagogical approach—with the explicit goals of fostering a sense of community, belonging, and safety among our first-year students.
 We tried to make these values clear at the start of our course by discussing them openly and encouraging our students to practice these values in their engagements with one another, as well.

 We chose Slack to incorporate invitational rhetoric into our large, online class; students were invited to post weekly memes and digital postcards through designated Slack channels.
-Slack was also used as a private, instructor-only space to hash out ways of respoanding to student concerns.
+Slack was also used as a private, instructor-only space to hash out ways of responding to student concerns.

 A few weeks into the semester, an instructor noticed that a student had posted several memes about suicide, suggesting the student was struggling.
 The below example was taken from the private Slack channel the instructors used to discuss the situation.
 We include timestamps and profile pictures alongside the discussion to highlight responsiveness; students’ names have been changed, and we have IRB permission to use the private Slack channel for scholarship.